-HUD FHEO reported that there were no cases filed, or inquires made, by residents of the City of Mendota between January 2013 and April 2021.
-However, a lack of formal cases does not necessarily mean that there is no discrimination in Mendota.
+HUD FHEO reported that there were two cases filed by residents of the City of Parlier between January 13 and April 2021.
+One of these cases was closed following a no-cause determination.
+The second alleged discrimination on the basis of disability and was closed following conciliation or successful settlement.
+In addition to these cases, two inquiries were made, neither of which included a basis for potential discrimination.
+Of these inquiries, one was determined to not have a valid basis and the other was not pursued as the claimant failed to respond to HUD.
+While there were few formal cases in Parlier, this does not necessarily mean that there is no discrimination.
 In some cases, residents may be hesitant to report discrimination, such as in the case of undocumented residents that fear retaliation or may not be aware of fair housing legal assistance available to them.

-Program 29 (Housing Discrimination Monitoring and Referral) supports Fair Housing practices within the City through providing both fair housing providers and fair housing information.
+Program 27 (Housing Discrimination Monitoring and Referral) supports Fair Housing practices within the City through providing both fair housing providers and fair housing information.